How Joey King and Patricia Arquette Transformed For The Act

 HBO aired a documentary in 2017 called Mommy Dead and Dearest about the case, and now Hulu has turned it into a miniseries called The Act, starring King and Arquette.

-At a TV Critics Association panel on Monday, King said she was initially hesitant to shave her head.
+At a TV Critics Association panel in February, King said she was initially hesitant to shave her head to take on the look Gypsy's mother forced her to wear.

 "There was a bit of me being like, well, do I have to?
 Is there a way we can make it not?" she told reporters.
 "But at the end of the day, I realized this role and this show, I connected with it a lot.
 It just meant so much to me and I would've done anything to be able to portray Gypsy's story and to play her, so I have zero regret.
 I'm so happy that I did, and now I'm spiking it, like what's up?"